 Thus, Mother’s Day soon spread internationally and the first Mother’s Day cards were on sale in the 1920’s.

 To this day Mother’s Day is a day where families get together to show love and appreciation for the Mothers of the family.

 Looking for a special Mother’s Day gift?
 Click here

 Pamela is a London special occasion jewellery specialist and founder of SommerSparkle, an award-winning online boutique creating fairytale events with their beautiful jewellery & accessories.

-For a Free Wedding Planning Checklist with regular tips & exclusive offers delivered direct to your inbox, click here
+For regular tips & exclusive offers delivered direct to your inbox, click here

 Know anyone who may be interested in this article?